Iancheung228/Iancheung228.github.io/_posts/barebone_transformer.md

 Let's walk through what training one single piece of training data in a transformer looks like.

 In NLP a single piece of training data is usually a sequence of words (tokens to be exact).
 The length of this sequence is determined by a hyperparameter we choose, called the context_length.
 We also have access to a pretrained database of vocabulary.
 You can think of this vocab database as a matrix that contains every word in the Oxford English dictionary.
 Unlike the Oxford English Dictionary, however, instead of defining a word by other words, we define a word by a vector of length embed_dim (non-contextual information).
-It is important to note that although this vector contains valuable information about the word when considered along, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
+It is important to note that although this vector contains valuable information about the word when considered alone, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
 Transformer aims to learn a richer vector representation, based on the context where this word appears in.

 ## data manipulation
 The early bird eats the worm.